 Children’s Formation in the Time of Covid-19

-Children’s Chapel is meeting in person at 10 a.m. during the summer, with singing, lessons and prayers.
-Children should be accompanied to the service by an adult.
-Masks are optional.
+Children’s Chapel is meeting in person at 9:00 AM (10 a.m. during the summer), with singing, lessons and prayers.
 Videos and reflections to encourage faith-at-home are at www.cotcchildandfam.org.

 For more information about in-person and virtual programs, scroll down or contact Director of Christian Formation, Boykin Bell.

 Vacation Church Camp

 Our 2020 summer camp curriculum, From the Mountains to the Sea, can be used at home any time!
 It includes bible stories, prayers and suggestions for outdoor activities, art, science and cooking projects.
 Local hikes along the Mountains-to-the-Sea Trail for each of the five sessions are suggested.

 Our Lenten Hikes

 During Lent, we wondered at God’s creation on five Sunday afternoons.

-The 2021 Christmas pageant was held at the outdoor UNC Forest Theatre.
-Our middle and high school Episcopal Youth Community (EYC) told the story of Christ’s birth with the help of little animals, angels, shepherds, kings and a “Silent Night” sky.
+The 2022 Christmas pageant (Friday, December 23 at 3:00 PM) will again be held at the outdoor UNC Forest Theatre (just a few blocks from the church).
+Our middle and high school Episcopal Youth Community (EYC) will tell the story of Christ’s birth with the help of little animals, angels, shepherds, and kings.

-When we return to indoor learning in the fall of 2022, classes for two-year-olds through middle school will be taught by teams of adult parishioners from 10:20 to 11:05 AM on most Sundays during the school year.
+We returned to indoor learning in the fall of 2022, with classes for two-year-olds through middle school taught by teams of adult parishioners from 10:20 to 11:05 AM on most Sundays during the school year.
 If you are interested in the teaching ministry, contact Boykin Bell at email@example.com or 919-422-2565.